 Saint Paul told his disciples: “In the midst of a crooked and perverse nation [generation] ye shine as lights in the world” (Philippians 2:15).
 But Buddha gives a much more colorful picture, saying:

 Oh, oh!
-Can we believe that “the Compassionate Buddha” said such “harsh” words?
-Yes indeed!
-He had compassion for human suffering, not human stupidity.
+Can we believe that “the Compassionate Buddha” said such harsh words?
+Yes, indeed.
+He had compassion for human suffering, but not for human stupidity.
 He says flat out that those who follow the Buddha Way, whatever their religious label or lack thereof, are exquisite blossoms of enlightenment in contrast to the “rubbish-like and blinded ordinary people.”
-It is a simple matter of wisdom, of the “haves” and the “have nots.”
-May the wisdom of Buddha be made ours so we, too, can “bloom.”
+It is a simple matter of wisdom, of those who have it and those who do not.
+May the wisdom of Buddha be made ours so we, too, can bloom.

 Next article in the Dhammapada for Awakening: The Fool